aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 The following arguments are supported:

-### Global params
+*Global params*

 * `name` - (Optional) The kubernetes cluster's name.
 It is unique in one Alicloud account.
 * `worker_vswitch_ids` - (**Required**, ForceNew) The vswitches used by control plane.
 See [`worker_vswitch_ids`](#worker_vswitch_ids) below.
 * `name_prefix` - (Optional) The kubernetes cluster name's prefix.
 It is conflict with `name`.
 If it is specified, terraform will using it to build the only cluster name.
 Default to "Terraform-Creation".
-* `timezone` - (Optional, ForceNew, Available in 1.103.2+) When you create a cluster, set the time zones for the Master and Worker nodes.
+* `timezone` - (Optional, ForceNew, Available since v1.103.2) When you create a cluster, set the time zones for the Master and Worker nodes.
 You can only change the managed node time zone if you create a cluster.
 Once the cluster is created, you can only change the time zone of the Worker node.
-* `resource_group_id` - (Optional, ForceNew, Available in 1.101.0+) The ID of the resource group,by default these cloud resources are automatically assigned to the default resource group.
+* `resource_group_id` - (Optional, ForceNew, Available since v1.101.0) The ID of the resource group,by default these cloud resources are automatically assigned to the default resource group.
 * `version` - (Optional, Available since 1.70.1) Desired Kubernetes version.
 If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except you set a higher version number.
 The value must be configured and increased to upgrade the version when desired.
 Downgrades are not supported by ACK.
-* `security_group_id` - (Optional, ForceNew, Available in 1.91.0+) The ID of the security group to which the ECS instances in the cluster belong.
+* `security_group_id` - (Optional, ForceNew, Available since v1.91.0) The ID of the security group to which the ECS instances in the cluster belong.
 If it is not specified, a new Security group will be built.
-* `is_enterprise_security_group` - (Optional, ForceNew, Available in 1.91.0+) Enable to create advanced security group. default: false.
+* `is_enterprise_security_group` - (Optional, ForceNew, Available since v1.91.0) Enable to create advanced security group. default: false.
 See [Advanced security group](https://www.alibabacloud.com/help/doc-detail/120621.htm).
 * `proxy_mode` - (Optional, ForceNew) Proxy mode is option of kube-proxy. options: iptables|ipvs. default: ipvs.
-* `cluster_domain` - (Optional, ForceNew, Available in 1.103.2+) Cluster local domain name, Default to `cluster.local`.
+* `cluster_domain` - (Optional, ForceNew, Available since v1.103.2) Cluster local domain name, Default to `cluster.local`.
 A domain name consists of one or more sections separated by a decimal point (.), each of which is up to 63 characters long, and can be lowercase, numerals, and underscores (-), and must be lowercase or numerals at the beginning and end.
-* `custom_san` - (Optional, ForceNew, Available in 1.103.2+) Customize the certificate SAN, multiple IP or domain names are separated by English commas (,).
+* `custom_san` - (Optional, Available since v1.103.2) Customize the certificate SAN, multiple IP or domain names are separated by English commas (,).
+-> **NOTE:** Make sure you have specified all certificate SANs before updating.
+Updating this field will lead APIServer to restart.
 * `user_ca` - (Optional) The path of customized CA cert, you can use this CA to sign client certs to connect your cluster.
-* `deletion_protection` - (Optional, Available in 1.103.2+)  Whether to enable cluster deletion protection.
+* `deletion_protection` - (Optional, Available since v1.103.2)  Whether to enable cluster deletion protection.
-* `enable_rrsa` - (Optional, Available in 1.171.0+) Whether to enable cluster to support RRSA for version 1.22.3+.
+* `enable_rrsa` - (Optional, Available since v1.171.0) Whether to enable cluster to support RRSA for kubernetes version 1.22.3+.
 Default to `false`.
 Once the RRSA function is turned on, it is not allowed to turn off.
 If your cluster has enabled this function, please manually modify your tf file and add the rrsa configuration to the file, learn more [RAM Roles for Service Accounts](https://www.alibabacloud.com/help/zh/container-service-for-kubernetes/latest/use-rrsa-to-enforce-access-control).
-* `service_account_issuer` - (Optional, ForceNew, Available in 1.92.0+) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
+* `service_account_issuer` - (Optional, ForceNew, Available since v1.92.0) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
 Set this to `"https://kubernetes.default.svc"` to enable the Token Volume Projection feature (requires specifying `api_audiences` as well).
-From cluster version 1.22+, Service Account Token Volume Projection will be enabled by default.
+From cluster version 1.22, Service Account Token Volume Projection will be enabled by default.
-* `api_audiences` - (Optional, ForceNew, Available in 1.92.0+) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
+* `api_audiences` - (Optional, ForceNew, Available since v1.92.0) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
 Set this to `["https://kubernetes.default.svc"]` if you want to enable the Token Volume Projection feature (requires specifying `service_account_issuer` as well.
-From cluster version 1.22+, Service Account Token Volume Projection will be enabled by default.
+From cluster version 1.22, Service Account Token Volume Projection will be enabled by default.
-* `tags` - (Optional, Available in 1.97.0+) Default nil, A map of tags assigned to the kubernetes cluster and work nodes.
+* `tags` - (Optional, Available since v1.97.0) Default nil, A map of tags assigned to the kubernetes cluster and work nodes.
 See [`tags`](#tags) below.
-* `cluster_spec` - (Optional, Available in 1.101.0+) The cluster specifications of kubernetes cluster,which can be empty.
+* `cluster_spec` - (Optional, Available since v1.101.0) The cluster specifications of kubernetes cluster,which can be empty.
 Valid values:
   * ack.standard : Standard managed clusters.
   * ack.pro.small : Professional managed clusters.
-* `encryption_provider_key` - (Optional, ForceNew, Available in 1.103.2+) The disk encryption key.
+* `encryption_provider_key` - (Optional, ForceNew, Available since v1.103.2) The disk encryption key.
-* `maintenance_window` - (Optional, Available in 1.109.1+) The cluster maintenance window，effective only in the professional managed cluster.
+* `maintenance_window` - (Optional, Available since v1.109.1) The cluster maintenance window，effective only in the professional managed cluster.
 Managed node pool will use it.
 See [`maintenance_window`](#maintenance_window) below.
-* `load_balancer_spec` - (Optional, ForceNew, Available in 1.117.0+) The cluster api server load balance instance specification, default `slb.s1.small`.
+* `load_balancer_spec` - (Optional, ForceNew, Available since v1.117.0) The cluster api server load balance instance specification, default `slb.s1.small`.
 For more information on how to select a LB instance specification, see [SLB instance overview](https://help.aliyun.com/document_detail/85931.html).
-* `control_plane_log_ttl` - (Optional, Available in 1.141.0+) Control plane log retention duration (unit: day).
+* `control_plane_log_ttl` - (Optional, Available since v1.141.0) Control plane log retention duration (unit: day).
 Default `30`.
 If control plane logs are to be collected, `control_plane_log_ttl` and `control_plane_log_components` must be specified.
-* `control_plane_log_components` - (Optional, Available in 1.141.0+) List of target components for which logs need to be collected.
+* `control_plane_log_components` - (Optional, Available since v1.141.0) List of target components for which logs need to be collected.
 Supports `apiserver`, `kcm`, `scheduler`, `ccm` and `controlplane-events`.
-* `control_plane_log_project` - (Optional, Available in 1.141.0+) Control plane log project.
+* `control_plane_log_project` - (Optional, Available since v1.141.0) Control plane log project.
 If this field is not set, a log service project named k8s-log-{ClusterID} will be automatically created.
-* `retain_resources` - (Optional, Available in 1.141.0+) Resources that are automatically created during cluster creation, including NAT gateways, SNAT rules, SLB instances, and RAM Role, will be deleted.
+* `retain_resources` - (Optional, Available since v1.141.0) Resources that are automatically created during cluster creation, including NAT gateways, SNAT rules, SLB instances, and RAM Role, will be deleted.
 Resources that are manually created after you create the cluster, such as SLB instances for Services, will also be deleted.
 If you need to retain resources, please configure with `retain_resources`.
 There are several aspects to pay attention to when using `retain_resources` to retain resources.
 After configuring `retain_resources` into the terraform configuration manifest file, you first need to run `terraform apply`.Then execute `terraform destroy`.
 * `delete_options` - (Optional) Delete options, only work for deleting resource.
 Make sure you have run `terraform apply` to make the configuration applied.
 See [`delete_options`](#delete_options) below.
-* `addons` - (Optional, Available in 1.88.0+) The addon you want to install in cluster.
+* `addons` - (Optional, Available since v1.88.0) The addon you want to install in cluster.
 See [`addons`](#addons) below.

-### Network params
+Only works for **Create** Operation, use [resource cs_kubernetes_addon](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/cs_kubernetes_addon) to manage addons if cluster is created.

+*Network params*

 * `pod_cidr` - (Optional, ForceNew) - [Flannel Specific] The CIDR block for the pod network when using Flannel.
 * `pod_vswitch_ids` - (Optional) - [Terway Specific] The vswitches for the pod network when using Terway.
 It is recommended that `pod_vswitch_ids` is not belong to `worker_vswitch_ids` but must be in same availability zones.